 Educating the Behavioral Health Industry for Clarity

 In our current journey, there are still areas where we are confused.
 The legal jargon that the laws and bills are written can be extremely difficult to understand.
 Trying to completely understand some areas where there are loopholes.
+Many of these changes affect drug rehab SEO marketing on the web and referrals to and from addiction treatment centers.
 We have spoken with many operators and addiction professionals.
 Many thought the changes would never happen.
 Almost all are relying on the interpretation of their legal counsel, or even worse an interpretation from their peers.
 We have also seen on social media the same type of reaction with many complaining, but few get involved.

 Patient Brokering Laws in Florida

 The current Florida law that was passed on July 1, 2017 (HB 807, SB 788) covers many different areas.
 Below these are broken down into simplistic terms: